prismicio-community/python-kit/README.md

 #### Using Memcached (or any other cache)

-By default, the kit will not cache the requests.
-It is highly recommended to do so, for example using Python Memcached.
+By default, the kit will use Shelve to cache the requests (a file-based cache from the standard library).
+It is recommended to use a cache server instead, for example Memcached.

 You can pass a Memcached client to the `prismic.get` call: